Damianos Sotheby's International Realty

 Damianos Sotheby's International Realty is a luxury Bahamas real estate firm founded in 1945 by Nicholas G. Damianos.
 This Bahamian company was originally named Damianos Realty, but had a name change when they acquired the Sotheby's International Realty franchise in 2005.
 Damianos Sotheby's International Realty is a member of the Bahamas Real Estate Association and the Bahamas MLS.

-Franchise Story
+History

 Sotheby's Auction House was founded back in 1744 in London originally as an auctioneer of books.
 In 1976 Sotheby's International Realty was founded.
 The company operates as a franchise focusing on brokering and marketing of luxury real estate.

 In February 2004, Realogy Holdings (NYSE: RLGY), a real estate franchising and provider of real estate brokerage entered into a long-term alliance with Sotheby's, the operator of the Auction House.
 The agreement provided for the licensing of the Sotheby’s International Realty name and the development of a full franchise system.

+Offices

 As of the end of 2013, the Sotheby's International Realty network had more than 14,500 sales associates located in 700 offices in 52 countries and territories worldwide.